Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 Whatever sensible advice the system had to give got lost in the sudden hubbub of people talking.
 Or, really, of people starting to panic.

-Josh stood up and boomed, ***“SHUT YOUR FUCKIN’ MOUTHS AND SIT TIGHT!”*** as he climbed out of the pool.
+Josh stood up and boomed, ***"SHUT YOUR FUCKIN’ MOUTHS AND SIT TIGHT!"*** as he climbed out of the pool.

 Silence fell like a hammer dropping.

-*“ - one gallon of water per person per day for fourteen days, stored in sealed or covered containers.
-Cover all windows with—”*
+*" - one gallon of water per person per day for fourteen days, stored in sealed or covered containers.
+Cover all windows with—"*

 Josh grabbed his bag.
 The emergency wizards had helpfully texted him everything the robovoice was droning on about.

-“Right.
+"Right.
 C’mon.
 Get dressed.
-We’re going shopping *right now.”*
+We’re going shopping *right now."*

 This was the kinda shit they’d gone over in training at work.
 He’d never really thought he was gonna have to use it, but he’d practiced it anyway and followed the advice ‘cuz it made sense to in a *‘better to have and not need’* kinda way.
 He already knew exactly where to get all the stuff they were gonna need.